anywhichway/nano-memoize/README.md

 # Release History (reverse chronological order)

+2022-02-02 v3.0.3 Added unit test for `maxAge`.
+Adjusted varArg unit tests for more accuracy.
+Slight optimizations to multi argument memoized functions.
+Slight improvement to cache clearing that may reduce GC.
+Updated license file for copyright period.
+Updated docs on `callTimeout` for clarity.

-2022-01-01 v3.0.2 Fixed https://github.com/anywhichway/nano-memoize/issues/52 with custom equals functions not consistently working.
+2022-02-01 v3.0.2 Fixed https://github.com/anywhichway/nano-memoize/issues/52 with custom equals functions not consistently working. `fast-equals` or `lodash.isEqual` now work.
 Slight performance degradation, but still generally the fastest.

 2022-01-29 v3.0.1 Fixed build issue where root index.js was not getting updated.